cfenollosa/feedtube/README.md

 Running `feedtube.sh` will download new videos for your subscriptions.
 There's nothing more to it :)

+You may run it with cron, or manually.
+The only caveat is that it doesn't support multiple instances running at the same time.
+Be careful not to overlap cron executions; give it plenty of time in case it needs to download huge files.

 Downloaded filenames have the format: `[Channel name] - Video name`.
 File timestamp is set by `youtube-dl` as the video upload date.